We support and advise rural community groups on a wide range of issues and...

 - Make use of whatever time you have to spare as well as particular skills you may have, such as IT or gardening expertise.

-There are obvious benefits for those who are being helped, such as the ability to access help to complete jobs that would be difficult for them to do alone.
+For those being helped, the scheme is a chance to access support to complete jobs that may normally be difficult for them to do alone.
 But the scheme could also:

 - Give them the opportunity to meet new people and make friends.
 Stop them from feeling they are ‘bothering neighbours if they need to ask for help frequently.